wonchul-kim/wonchul-kim.github.io/_posts/robots/2025-07-24-install-ros2.md

 #### 2-3.
 To use gui from docker to local

-Need to type the below in local env:
+Need to connect host with display:
 ```shell
 xhost +
 ```